 In reality, it is the state of Oregon that is discriminating against 71Five.
 The First Amendment ensures that organizations cannot be excluded from benefits available to the public simply because they are religious.
 In Trinity Lutheran Church of Columbia v.
 Comer (another ADF case), the U.S. Supreme Court ruled that such religious discrimination is “odious to our Constitution.”

-Religious organizations are free to live out their religion without being punished by the government, and that includes the freedom to hire people and engage volunteers who hold to their core beliefs.
+Religious organizations are free to live out their faith without being punished by the government, and that includes the freedom to hire people and engage volunteers who hold to their core beliefs.

 71Five tried to explain to Oregon officials that it was simply exercising its religious freedom, but the officials refused to change their minds and kicked the ministry out of the grant program.
 So, in March 2024, Alliance Defending Freedom attorneys filed a lawsuit to protect the ministry’s religious freedom.

 After a district court dismissed the case, ADF attorneys appealed to the U.S. Court of Appeals for the 9th Circuit.
-In August, the 9th Circuit ruled that 71Five could continue to receive critical state program funding while the appeal continues.
+In August 2024, an emergency motions panel of the 9th Circuit ruled that 71Five could continue to receive critical state program funding while the appeal continues.

 “Under the Free Exercise Clause of the First Amendment, the government must treat secular and religious groups equally,” the 9th Circuit wrote in its opinion.